RafahOliveira/MySqul/README.md

-# MySqul
-exercicios de banco de dados com pokedex pokedex no MySql
+# Pokedex e exercicios no MySql